OSE GDAŃSK 2026

 • Offshore as an opportunity for the Polish industry.

-• Offshore energy contracting models.
+• Offshore and onshore energy contracting models.

-PANEL 6: 2050 horizon: Development, investments, innovation - business, self-government and prosumers (renewables, e-mobility, PV)
+PANEL 7: 2050 horizon: Development, investments, innovation - business, self-government and prosumers (renewables, e-mobility, PV)

 • The role and scale of the private sector in the energy industry.